aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/unfreeze-rows-or-columns/_index.md

 **![unfreeze panes in Excel](Unfreeze-Panes.png)**

 ## **Unfreeze Rows, Columns or Panes with Aspose.Cells for JavaScript via C++**
 It's simple to unfreeze panes with Aspose.Cells for JavaScript via C++.
 Please use the [**Worksheet.unFreezePanes()**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#unFreezePanes--) method to unfreeze panes.

-1. Construct Workbook to open the frozen file.
+1. Construct a Workbook to open the frozen file.
-2. Unfreeze panes with Worksheet.unFreezePanes() method.
+2. Unfreeze panes using the Worksheet.unFreezePanes() method.
 3. Save the file.

 ```html